In the prior lesson 16.2 -- Introduction to std::vector and list constructors, we introduced operator[]

 Before we proceed further, let’s quickly recap some material from lesson 10.4 -- Narrowing conversions, list initialization, and constexpr initializers regarding sign conversions (integral conversions from signed to unsigned or vice-versa) because we’ll be talking about these a lot in this chapter.

 Sign conversions are considered to be narrowing conversions because a signed or unsigned type cannot hold all the values contained in the range of the opposing type.
-When such a conversion is attempted at runtime, the compiler will issue an error in contexts where narrowing conversions are disallowed (such as in list initialization), and may or may not issue a warning in other contexts where such a conversion is required.
+When such a conversion would be performed at runtime, the compiler will issue an error in contexts where narrowing conversions are disallowed (such as in list initialization), and may or may not issue a warning in other contexts where such a conversion is performed.

 For example: